Achieving Privacy on the Internet

 I will begin to list with a very base level privacy, with convenience being first priority, and privacy second.
 As it goes on, these priorities will switch places.

-Keep in mind that every piece of information might not be accurate or outdated.
+Keep in mind that every piece of information might not be accurate, may be outdated, and/or non-comprehensive.
 So don’t take everything at face value here.

 Let’s begin with a base, and a low threat level.